 Conclusion

 Babies grow and explore at their own pace.
-Grabbing toys and mouthing them is normal.
-It helps them learn about the world.
+Grabbing toys and mouthing them is normal and helps them learn about the world.
 Many babies show these skills between about 4 and 6 months, with more deliberate reaching by 6 months (CDC).
 Watching your baby discover new skills is exciting.
 Encourage safe exploration with age-appropriate toys.

-Always supervise playtime to ensure safety.
+Always supervise playtime to keep things safe.
 Remember, every baby is unique.
 Some may start earlier or later.
-Enjoy these precious moments.
-Celebrate your child’s milestones and growth.
-Stay patient and supportive.
-Embrace each new stage with joy and curiosity.
+Enjoy these precious moments, celebrate your child’s milestones, and stay patient and supportive as they grow.